grafana/mimir/docs/sources/mimir/references/configuration-parameters/index.md

   [excluded_zones: <string> | default = ""]

   # File path where tokens are stored.
 If empty, tokens are not stored at
   # shutdown and restored at startup.
+Must be empty if
+  # "token-generation-strategy" is "spread-minimizing".
   # CLI flag: -ingester.ring.tokens-file-path
   [tokens_file_path: <string> | default = ""]